open-compensation-token-license/license-token-website/wikisrc/smart-contracts-for-open-source-licensing.md

 ## What are Smart Contracts?

 Smart contracts are automated agreements with terms directly written into code, residing on blockchain platforms.
 They self-execute upon meeting predefined conditions, offering autonomy, accuracy, trust, speed, and security.
 These features make them attractive for varied applications, now including open source licensing.
+For more on the intersection of smart contracts and blockchain, see [Smart Contracts on Blockchain](https://www.license-token.com/wiki/smart-contracts-on-blockchain).

 ## The Challenges of Open Source Licensing